ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2019-07-12-clean code.md

 One idea about hiding implementation, no mater how it works, can benefit reader by providing only limited but essential information.
 In other word: Abstraction.

 # CH7 Error Handling
+Q1: Do we need to set up the scope of try-except-finally in the beginning?
+Q2:

 # CH 10 Class
 Before I start to explore this chapter, I've had many questions into this part.
 For a coder, he/she might come from different background or learning path.
 Me, the first job is embedded engineer, then coding Labview, and now being data scientist.
 Whole learning path seems not related to very OOD languages.